docsforadobe/after-effects-plugin-guide/docs/artisans/artisan-data-types.rst

 Notes Regarding Camera Behavior
 ================================================================================

-Camera orientation is in composition coordinates, and the rotations are in layer (the camera’s layer) coordinates.
+Camera orientation is in composition coordinates, and the rotations are in layer (the camera's layer) coordinates.

 If the camera layer has a parent, the position is in a coordinate space relative to the parent.